queue-bit/go-pubsite/README.md

 github:         Link to your github account (https://github.com/example-user)
 linkedin:       Link to your linkedin account (https://www.linkedin.com/in/example-user)
 twitter:        Link to your twitter account (https://twitter.com/example-user)
+analytics:      HTML of your analytics tags
+ogtype:         Default OpenGraph type, can be overridden by article pages via frontmatter
+author:         Default author, can be overridden by article pages via frontmatter
+ogimage:        Default OpenGraph image, can be overridden by article pages via frontmatter
+faviconpath:    The relative path to the favicon
 ```

 ## Ignored Files